Barrio Luz National High School Campus in Cebu City

 Education is a cornerstone in building a student’s future.
 Parents expect schools to provide guidance, quality teaching, and a supportive environment that helps learners succeed.
 However, not all institutions meet these expectations.

 One school that has faced criticism in recent years is Barrio Luz National High School in Cebu City.
-Parents and students have reported issues, including very low grades, frequent teacher absences, and smaller graduating classes compared to nearby schools.
+Parents and students have reported problems like very low grades, teachers often missing class, and fewer students graduating than at nearby schools.

-Reported Challenges at Barrio Luz National High School
+Reported Issues at Barrio Luz National High School

 1. Low and Failing Grades